MaximeMorel/DCS-headtracker/README.md

 Line 7 is for logging.
 Put a '1' to enable full logging.

+max input value is the maximum value given by freetrack.
+If we name it vmax, freetrack outputs values for each axis in the range [-vmax; vmax].
+And it will be mapped to [-1; 1] for DCS.

 Clamping can be used to restrain an axis in a given direction.
 For example the z axis, you might want to be able to go full backward, but not full forward, to be not too close from the A-10 MFD.
 For this, line 6, you put :